 I think my best learning in that area started just last year (2018) when I started to take running more seriously.
 This is another thing (like running a business) I never thought I would do.

-Running has taught me is how to stay present with myself, instead of swept up in fear, and monitor the big picture.
-If I think, “I’m going to be on this treadmill for another 45-minutes,” I’ll leap oﬀ in horror, walk to the café and settle in.
+Running has taught me is how to stay present with myself, instead of getting swept up in fear.
+If I think, “I’m going to be on this treadmill for another 45-minutes,” I’ll leap oﬀ in horror, walk to a café and settle in.
 If I think, “Do I feel good right now?
 Do I have more energy?
 Do I want to continue?,” I’ll almost always answer yes.
 When I just keep running, amazing things happen.

 This is what running a business should have taught me, but I didn’t learn it until now.
 Being meticulously present in each moment and not getting overwhelmed by the big picture is the best lesson I’ve learned.
 It’s what is bringing me the most strength and power at this phase of Fireﬂy’s growth.